seapagan/confoog/README.md

     $ gem install confoog

 ## Usage
-Currently Confoog will not allow 'nested' configuration types, however each variable can be an array or hash so multiple settings can be recoded for each variable.
-This will be improved in a future version.
+Currently Confoog will not allow 'nested' configuration types, however each variable can be an array or hash so multiple settings can be recorded for each variable and accessed (for a hash) by `settings[variable][hash_key]` or array using `settings[array].each`.
+In other words, treat the return from `settings[var]` as the type it contains.
+See examples below.
 ```ruby
 require 'confoog'